15 Mins read

 How to Claim Travel Insurance as a Filipino

 Filing a travel insurance claim can feel stressful, especially when you are overseas and dealing with a medical emergency, flight disruption, lost baggage, or stolen documents.
-For Filipino travellers, the key is to notify the insurer early, collect official proof, and submit the claim within the deadline stated in the policy wording.
+For Filipino travelers, the key is to notify the insurer early, collect official proof, and submit the claim within the deadline stated in the policy wording.

 What Should You Do When a Travel Insurance Incident Happens?